How good is your leadership?

 - Respond, rather than react

-Great leaders have great emotional intelligence, and they understand that emotional responses, knee-jerk reactions don’t lead to the best outcomes.
-They are in control of their emotions and can consider all of the information and make the right decisions, the best decision not just an emotional decision.
+Great leaders have great emotional intelligence, and they understand that emotional responses and knee-jerk reactions don’t lead to the best outcomes.
+They are in control of their emotions and can consider all of the information and make the right decisions — the best decision, not just an emotional decision.